Sorry, this entry is only available in Nederlands.

 What makes these robots interesting, says Fujitsu, is that they are interactive and real, in a world that is full of screens.
 The bears can be played with physically and are likely to integrate easily into people’s lives, says the company.

 Fujitsu hopes its teddy bear can help develop “robot therapy,” a way to use robots to help people overcome challenges or problems, comparable to how “animal therapy” is used today, only without the hassle of having to clean up or deal with grumpy animals.
-As of 2010, Fujitsu has been testing it at several medical institutions, and it seems that the face recognition isn’t working as reliably as they want, delaying commercialization.

-Well, hopefully we will be seeing more from this robot teddy bear soon when it comes available as a product.
+Hopefully we will be seeing more from this robot teddy bear soon when it comes available as a product.
 I think Paro could use a little competition in the market, don’t you?